How has humanity dealt with the excess goods it generated?

 Not everyone takes the same view of sustainability.
 There is a cadre of extremely rich people who are used to skimming the best of everything and hoarding it for themselves, what the Occupy movement calls the one percent though they may actually include the top ten or twenty percent.
 These people do not look at the entire planet the way others do.
 They have shown they can build ski slopes in the deserts of Qatar so climate change doesn’t worry them.
 No matter how the surface of the earth twists and distorts from heat and currents and cyclones, somewhere on earth they will find a calm, lovely place where they will build a gated community that the 99% can never enter.
 The last tail of fossil fuels will last this small group for a thousand years.
 They will find everything they need and their society will be eminently sustainable –for them.
 And those outside of that closed community?
 They can serve the elites or die – two good choices.

 Is this a wild, unrealizable dream?
 Can they impose it on a wounded earth?
 In any case, it is not my dream and it is not where we draw our inspiration for sustainability.
-True, the elites, in their infinite greed, have decided that nothing will be done to stop climate change so long as they can make money by immoderate squandering of the earth’s resources in war against everyone that is not them.
+True, the elites, in their infinite greed, have decided that nothing will be done to stop climate change so long as they can make money by immoderate squandering of the earth’s resources in a war against everyone that is not them.
 But we continue to have hope that the garbage mentality that now rules, that now seizes even the unthinking public, can be turned into a conservation mentality before it is too late.
+Can we afford reuse” Click here.

 What is Zero Waste?
 Find out here.
 HINT! – It’s not a lifestyle choice, it’s not your personal relationship to your garbage can, it’s not a government regulation.
 Are you wondering what’s left?